owlbemi/Patient-Information-DBMS/README.md

 # Patient-Information-DBMS
 ## Introduction
-This document serves as a comprehensive guide to the Patient Information Database Management System, a project designed to explore the fundamentals of database design and management.
+This project serves as a brief interpretation of the Patient Information Database Management System, a project designed to explore the fundamentals of database design and management.
 The system offers a platform for managing patient information within a healthcare setting, ensuring data integrity, scalability, and efficient data retrieval.

 ## System Requirements
 The system caters to various user groups within the healthcare domain, including healthcare providers, insurance companies, and patients.
 Users can leverage the system to: